 When latched correctly you probably won’t be able to see your baby’s lower lip at all as his chin will be buried in the breast.
 If breastfeeding is comfortable it doesn’t matter that you can’t see your baby’s lower lip and it is best not to disturb the latch by keep trying to look.
-However, if breastfeeding isn’t comfortable, you or a helper could gently lift the breast to take a peek and the lower lip ought to be turned out.
-If the bottom lip is turned in your helper can often flick it out by pressing gently on baby’s chin as he feeds without taking baby off the breast.
+However, if breastfeeding isn’t comfortable, you or a helper could gently lift the breast to see what the latch looks like.
+If the bottom lip is tucked in it can often be encouraged out by pressing gently on baby’s chin as he feeds without taking baby off the breast.
 The top lip rests on the breast, neither turned in nor particularly turned out.

 Helping your baby to latch, summary videos

 The following video by Global Health Media has a lovely summary of latching tips.

 In laid-back or reclining positions, babies can often move to the breast and latch quite naturally without your having to worry about “nose to nipple” or “bringing baby to breast”.
 There are several examples of babies self-latching straight after birth in the following video clip from the Global Health Media Project.
 Notice how the babies use their hands to help themselves latch.
 See Why Skin-to-Skin? for further information.

 Variations in anatomy

 If you have flat or inverted nipples it can be a little more difficult for your baby to latch, see Breastfeeding With Inverted Nipples and Flat Nipples for further help.
 Larger breasted women can find more latching tips in Breastfeeding With Large Breasts.

 Good positioning and attachment (latching) are very important for breastfeeding to run smoothly.
 Breastfeeding is not supposed to hurt.
 If after trying these latching tips and reviewing other breastfeeding positions you are still finding breastfeeding painful, see Why Does Breastfeeding Hurt? and contact your breastfeeding specialist for help to find the cause.